ballerina-platform/ballerina-lang/stdlib/task/src/main/ballerina/task/Module.md

 #### The Timer configuration for a Scheduler

-The following example creates a timer `task:Scheduler`.
+The following example creates a `task:Scheduler` as a timer.
+The `createTimer()` function uses its input values to create a task Scheduler dynamically.
+Then it attaches the service `timerService` to the `timer` scheduler it created.
+You can call `timer.start()` to start the timer.

 ```ballerina
 public function createTimer(int interval, int delay, int recurrences) {